-Poet Hanif Abdurraquib on curating at Brooklyn Academy of Music: "We're building a world around the vastness of Black performance”
+Poet Hanif Abdurraqib on curating at Brooklyn Academy of Music: "We're building a world around the vastness of Black performance”

 “In general, the L’Rain live show is intense,” Cheek told us.
 “Sometimes it feels like I’ve absorbed the energy of the city over the past few years and poured it back out all at once.
 It’s like my music is a vessel for all of the anxiety, the frustration, and the fear, but also the hope and sense of togetherness, all at once.”

-When asked about working with Abdurraquib, L’Rain said she admired him because, “Sometimes it feels like there are a lot of people in the music industry who don’t actually like music” but that “talking to Hanif it becomes extremely clear that he comes to music, first and foremost, from a place of love and deep study.”
+When asked about working with Abdurraqib, L’Rain said she admired him because, “Sometimes it feels like there are a lot of people in the music industry who don’t actually like music” but that “talking to Hanif it becomes extremely clear that he comes to music, first and foremost, from a place of love and deep study.”

-According to Abdurraquib, that deep love and study, is what led him to curate a show that answered the question, “What can I be a witness to that will surprise me?”
+According to Abdurraqib, that deep love and study, is what led him to curate a show that answered the question, “What can I be a witness to that will surprise me?”

 “I’ve been to so many shows in my life,” the music critic said.
 “Honestly, even before the pandemic, my enthusiasm about going to shows dwindled.
 Not because people aren’t putting on incredible live shows, but, there was a point in my late teens and early 20s where I was going to six shows a week.”